 This course covers the basic concepts of AC and DC electricity.
 Included are voltage, current, resistance, and power usage in series, parallel, and combination circuits.
-(Prerequisites: Admission into BUM Program, Completion of all BUM I courses with a grade of ¿C¿ or above; Math 1015 or placement test into Math 0098 and Math 1016).
-(1 C).
+(Prerequisites: Successful completion of MATH 1015 or appropriate test scores at a MATH 0098 level before enrolling).
+(1 C/1 lect, 0 lab, 0 OJT).